cloud-solutions/zend-sentry/README.md

 ###What's ZendSentry
 It is a module that builds the bridge between your Zend Framework 2 application and the Sentry service.
-It's extremely easy to setup and does a lot of things without a line of code out-of-the-box.
+It's extremely easy to setup and does a lot of things out-of-the-box.

 Current features:
 * log PHP exceptions to Sentry